hmchen47/DataScience/Notes/p01-Bayesian.md

 ## 3.3 Comparing simple hypotheses: likelihood ratios and Bayes factors

 + the likelihood principle
-  + the likelihoods contains all the rellevant that can be extracted from the data
+  + the likelihoods contains all the relevant that can be extracted from the data
   + all the information that the data provide about the parameter is contained in the likelihood
   + Berger, J. and Wolpert, R. (1988) [The Likelihood Principle (2nd edition)](https://b-ok.org/dl/505521/68882f), Institute of Mathematical Statistics, Hayward, CA, 1998